 Photonics is the technology of the light, a key technology of the 21st century and one of the Key Enabling Technologies (KET) of the European Commission.
-As well as the electrons in the electronics, the photons in the photonics are of high importance in various applications.
+Similar to electrons in electronics, photons in photonics are of high importance in various applications.

 The term Photonics has its origin in the optical data transmission, whose progress primary results from the invention of the laser (1960) and the optical fibres (1970).
 Photonics nowadays describes the discipline and technology which mainly deals with the usage of light.
 This opens a new area which needs to be defined in more detail: